TefiC/project4-build-it-bigger/README.md

 ---

-In this project, I created an app with a paid and free flavors that uses multiple libraries and Google Cloud Endpoints.
+In this project, I created an app with paid and free flavors that uses multiple libraries and Google Cloud Endpoints.

 - The app consists of four modules.